apostrophecms/apostrophe-documentation/tutorials/getting-started/creating-your-first-project.md

 > **Did you get a "Permission Denied" error?** On Linux, this would be because global npm packages must be installed as root in a typical setup.
 Use `sudo npm install` instead.
 On a Mac, this shouldn't happen if you installed node with Homebrew, because the `/usr/local` folder where Homebrew keeps its files should belong to your personal account.
 However, if you installed Homebrew with `sudo`, you'll need to be consistent and use `sudo` here too.

-Now you can use the Apostrophe CLI to create a new project:
+Now use the Apostrophe CLI to create a new project:

 ```bash
 # Create a project